 3. Books, educational supplies or equipment for individual use are not included in the policy for refund required by subsection 1, and a separate refund must be paid by the institution to the student if those items were not used by the student.
 Disputes must be resolved by the Administrator for refunds required by this subsection on a case-by-case basis.

 (a) The period of a student’s attendance must be measured from the first day of instruction as set forth in the enrollment agreement through

 (a) the student’s last day of actual attendance, regardless of absences.

 (b) The period of time for a training program is the period set forth in the enrollment agreement.

-(c) Tuition must be calculated using the tuition and fees set forth in the enrollment agreement and do not include books, educational supplies, or equipment that is listed separately from the tuition and fees.
+(c) Tuition must be calculated using the tuition and fees set forth in the enrollment agreement and does not include books, educational supplies or equipment that is listed separately from the tuition and fees.